ThibChss/turbo_toastifier/README.md

 #### If using importmap

-The gem bundles all controllers into a single file to avoid import path issues.
+**Option 1: Single bundled file (recommended)**

+The gem provides a bundled version that works out of the box.
 Simply add to your `config/importmap.rb`:

 ```ruby
 pin 'turbo_toastifier', to: 'turbo_toastifier.js'